Content

 FFVP Procurement Information (School Nutrition Programs)

-When purchasing fresh fruits and vegetables or other allowable items, you may use your current vendor as long as proper procurement methods were already followed AND the items being purchased were included in the procurement specifications.
+If awarded the FFVP grant, you may use your current vendor to purchase allowable items, as per the grant, as long as proper procurement methods were already followed, and the items being purchased were included in the procurement specifications.
 This includes terms by which a “new" item may be purchased.
-If the item being purchased was NOT included in the original procurement specifications, terms were not included for “new" item purchases*, and the purchase will not total more than $250,000, informal purchase procedures must be followed and quotes MUST be obtained from a minimum of three prospective vendors (which may include your current vendor).
-If the purchase will exceed $250,000 annually, you must use formal competitive procurement methods.
-Refer to the School-Based Child Nutrition Programs Administrative HandbookPDF Document for details on determining the proper method of procurement.
+If the item being purchased was not included in the original procurement specifications and terms were not included for “new" item purchases then the proper procurement method must be followed to purchase FFVP grant allowable items.

 Geographic Preferences